Ji4chenLi/Multi-Task-Batch-RL/README.md

     ```

 ## Reproducing Results ``Fig. 5`` in our paper.
-Note that to reproduce the results, one need to activate the correct conda environment
+Note that to reproduce the results, one needs to activate the correct conda environment

 1. Run the codes to obtain the training results of MetaGenRL on ``AntDir``
     ```